Skip to content

 Read more: Timeless Lessons From Dell’s Build-to-Order Strategy in The 2000s.

 An unfavorable market didn’t just cause Shoprite Holdings’ failure in Nigeria.
-It was made worse by avoidable errors.
+It was made worse by avoidable supply chain errors, such as:

-Opening stores across 8+ states before stabilizing logistics was a gamble.
+Opening stores across 8+ states before stabilizing its logistics operations was a gamble.
 Supply chains weren’t ready to serve that scale, especially across 1,000+ km of rough terrain.

 Bet Too Hard on Physical Retail.

 Shoprite South Africa launched an online grocery platform in 2020.
-Nigeria had none.
+But at the time, Nigeria had none.
 When COVID-19 hit, there was no Plan B. Digital was too late.

 Failed to Build for Local Complexity.

-Shoprite ran Nigeria like it ran other African markets.
-It didn’t account for Nigeria’s chaotic ports, unstable policies, or volatile currency.
+Shoprite ran its Nigerian operations like it ran other African markets.
+It didn’t account for supply chain disruptions stemming from chaotic ports, unstable policies, or volatile currency.
 It underestimated how fast things could fall apart.

 Reacted Slowly.